miklosme/papers/src/app/home.md

+# Daily Digest (September 13, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a fresh batch of mind-bending research that's sure to spark your synapses.
+Let's dive right in!

+First up, we're tackling the age-old question: does slow and steady really win the race?
+A groundbreaking study on [inertial coordination games](https://papers.miklos.dev/2409.08145) reveals that when it comes to multi-agent systems, learning speed is everything.
+Slow learners tend to play it safe, while fast learners are more likely to take risks based on their initial impressions.
+This could be a game-changer for designing AI systems that need to coordinate effectively!

+But what if your AI agents are social butterflies?
+New research shows that [reinforcement learning](https://papers.miklos.dev/2409.07932) can help them navigate complex social networks without needing a bird's eye view.
+By leveraging local information and learned strategies, these agents can find efficient paths through the digital grapevine.
+It's like giving your AI a social GPS!

+Last but not least, we're revolutionizing how machines perceive the world around them.
+Enter [CollaMamba](https://papers.miklos.dev/2409.07714), the superhero of multi-agent perception.
+This innovative system helps AI agents share what they see more efficiently, using a clever trick called "Mamba" to process spatial and temporal data.
+It's like giving your AI team a shared pair of super-powered binoculars!

+That's all for now, folks.
+Keep your algorithms sharp and your datasets clean – who knows what groundbreaking discoveries await us tomorrow!

 # Daily Digest (September 12, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a fresh batch of mind-bending research that's pushing the boundaries of artificial intelligence.
 Let's dive right in!